 Yes, every tour bus and tourist and hiker and solo traveler and everybody everywhere always stops there and rightly so.
 Tunnel View is jaw dropping.
 While we’re specifically telling you about this one stop, please apply what we’re saying to any viewpoint wherever you are in the world.
 We’re just as guilty of trying to get to our next stop as the next family on a road trip, but for realz… just read on.

-What is Tunnel View?
+What is Tunnel View? in Yosemite

 When you’re driving through Yosemite National Park from the south, you’ll go through some different places that are pretty and peaceful and just what you’d want to see in a National Park.
 After you pass those spots and get closer to the Yosemite Valley, you must go through… the tunnel.
 It’s no joke.
 The Wawona Tunnel is long and amazing.